sigmaai/self-driving-golf-cart/README.md

 7. Localization 🛰️ (currently with GPS)

 Path planning is coming soon...

+For the full documentation of the development process, please visit: [neilnie.com](neilnie.com)

 ## Running the code
 1. Please download/clone the repository.